ViTGAN: Training GANs with Vision Transformers: Experiments

 \subsection{Main Results}

 Table~\ref{table:main_results} shows the main results on three standard benchmarks for image synthesis.
-Our method is compared with the following baseline architectures. \emph{TransGAN}~\cite{jiang2021transgan} is the only existing convolution-free GAN that is entirely built on the Transformer architecture.
-Its best variant TransGAN-XL is compared. \emph{Vanilla-ViT} is a ViT-based GAN that employs the generator illustrated in Fig.~\ref{fig:ViTGAN_generator_a} and a vanilla ViT discriminator without any techniques discussed in Section~\ref{sec:discriminator}.
-For fair comparison, R1 penalty and bCR~\cite{ICRGAN} + DiffAug~\cite{zhao2020diffaugment} were used for this baseline.
+Our method is compared with the following baseline architectures. \emph{TransGAN}~\citep{jiang2021transgan} is the only existing convolution-free GAN that is entirely built on the Transformer architecture. \emph{Vanilla-ViT} is a ViT-based GAN that employs the generator illustrated in Fig.~\ref{fig:ViTGAN_generator_a} and a vanilla ViT discriminator without any techniques discussed in Section~\ref{sec:discriminator}.
+For a fair comparison, R1 penalty and bCR~\citep{ICRGAN} + DiffAug~\citep{zhao2020diffaugment} were used for this baseline.
 The architecture with the generator illustrated in Fig.~\ref{fig:ViTGAN_generator_b} is separately compared in Table~\ref{table:cifar_ablation_gen}.
-In addition, BigGAN~\cite{biggan} and StyleGAN2 \cite{Karras2019stylegan2} are also included as state-of-the-art CNN-based GAN models.
+In addition, BigGAN~\citep{biggan} and StyleGAN2 \citep{Karras2019stylegan2} are also included as state-of-the-art CNN-based GAN models.

 Our ViTGAN model outperforms other Transformer-based GAN models by a large margin.
-This results from the improved stable GAN training on the Transformer architecture, as shown in Fig.~\ref{fig:learning_curves}.
-It achieves comparable performance to the state-of-the-art CNN-based models.
-This result provides an empirical evidence that Transformer architectures may rival convolutional networks in generative adversarial training.
-Note that in Table~\ref{table:main_results} to focus on comparing the architectures, we use a generic version of StyleGAN2.
-More comprehensive comparisons with StyleGAN2 with data augmentation (\eg~\cite{zhao2020diffaugment,Karras2020ada}) are included in Appendix \ref{sec:data_aug}.
+This stems from the improved stable GAN training on the Transformer architecture.
+As shown in Fig.~\ref{fig:learning_curves}, our method overcomes the spikes in gradient magnitude and stabilizes the training dynamics.
+This enables ViTGAN to converge to either a lower or a comparable FID on different datasets.

+ViTGAN achieves comparable performance to the leading CNN-based models, \ie\xspace BigGAN and StyleGAN2.
+Note that in Table~\ref{table:main_results}, to focus on comparing the architectures, we use a generic version of StyleGAN2.
+More comprehensive comparisons with StyleGAN2 are included in Appendix \ref{sec:data_aug}.
 As shown in Fig.~\ref{fig:qualitative}, the image fidelity of the best Transformer baseline (Middle Row) has been notably improved by the proposed ViTGAN model (Last Row).
 Even compared with StyleGAN2, ViTGAN generates images with comparable quality and diversity.
 Notice there appears to be a perceivable difference between the images generated by Transformers and CNNs, \eg in the background of the CelebA images.
 Both the quantitative results and qualitative comparison substantiate the efficacy of the proposed ViTGAN as a competitive Transformer-based GAN model.